2 In Bread and Sandwiches

 The very first recipe in Jeff Hertzberg and Zoë François’ book The New Artisan Bread in Five Minutes a Day, is the Master Recipe for one or multiple boules (depending on how big you want your boule to be).
 I usually use the recommended all-purpose flour, but today I used Chef’s 00 Flour, and I used a Dutch Oven instead of a baking stone, pizza-peel or baking sheet.
 I know the all-purpose flour works just great, just wanted to see the result of the Chefs 00 Flour.

-Preheat oven to 450 degrees F. Add active yeast to the (luke) warm water and add a pinch of sugar.
-I always add a tiny bit of sugar to wake-up the yeast and make them happy and hungry.
-A pinch of sugar will not influence the flavor, nor the nutritional value.
+• Sprinkle active yeast onto the (luke) warm water, add a pinch of sugar and mix.
+This will wake-up the yeast, but will not influence the flavor, nor the nutritional value of the bread.
 Allow yeast to work its magic until the surface is frothy.

-Add salt and flour and mix with a spoon until well-mixed.
+• Add salt and flour and mix with a spoon until well-mixed.
 You can use a stand mixer of hand mixer.
-I don’t have a stand mixer, so I use a spoon and finish it with my hand (wet) to make sure all flour is incorporated.
-Cover the bowl with plastic wrap and allow to rise for approx. 2 hours.
+Make sure all the flour is incorporated.
+Cover the bowl with plastic wrap and allow the dough to rise for approx. 2 hours.
 Prepare a Dutch oven by cutting a piece of parchment paper to cover the bottom of the pan and dust the bottom with cornmeal.

 Picture of whole loaf of artisan no-knead country bread in Dutch oven